American Foxhound Dog Breed: Complete Breed Information

 Coat Color And Grooming

-American Foxhounds stay looking good with their coats.
-Each Foxhound has the potential of wearing a coat unique to itself.
+American Fox hounds stay looking good with their coats.
+They have a short to medium-length coat that is easy to groom.
 This breed can have a combination of white, black, and tan with the possibility of blue, red, and cream shades as well.
-With so many types of coats possible, the American Foxhound is one stylish dog breed.
+With so many types of coats possible, the American Foxhound is one stylish pup among large dog breeds.

 Children And Other Pets

-You will feel at ease knowing your American Foxhound can get along and be patient and affectionate around your kids and other children.
+You will feel at ease knowing your American Foxhound can get along and be patient and affectionate around your kids and other animals.
+Some dog breeds are fine being on their own, but the American Foxhound thrives on companionship.
+This breed enjoys being part of a pack, and that pack can include children and other pets such as cats, other dogs, horses, and even pigs.

 Rescue Groups